osmandapp/docs/content/osmand/personal/profiles.md

 {% ios %}

+In this section of the General settings menu, you can set parameters for the cursor on the map and map view for the chosen profile.

 ![Profiles General Settings Apperance iOS](/assets/images/personal/profiles/profile_gs_appearance_ios.png)

 - {% data variables.ios-values.rotate_map_to_bearing %} - allows [to set orientation the map view](/osmand/map/interact-with-map#map-orientation-modes).